jana388/Learning-journal/README.md

 ## 2024-10-21

 Planning the concept of the game and the tutorials I could make that would be useful in the future projects.
-I wanted to start with something simple but also fundamental to any game.
+I wanted to start with something simple but also fundamental for any game.

 ## 2024-10-22

-I figured I wanted to make a game similiar to Pong, since it contains all the fundamental scripts to make a game.
+I figured I wanted to make a game similiar to Pong, since it contains all the basic scripts to make a game.
 I found a useful tutorail on Youtube which has all most of the scripts I need for my prototype.
-I chose this tutorial because i wanted to practice some simple codes but I wanted to challenge myself in a 3D environment.
+I chose this tutorial because I wanted to practice some simple codes but I also wanted to challenge myself in a 3D environment.
 This is a link to the tutorial (https://www.youtube.com/watch?v=b3xgCUlst88&t=2789s).
 I have managed to make a script for the player movement.
-I enabled a cube to move left and right on the Z axis by pressing *A* and *D*.
+I enabled a cube to move left and right by pressing *A* and *D*.
 I have used an input system which was new to me, but I don't encounter any difficulties so far.

 After that I worked on the ball movement.
 It took me a while to learn how to manipulate the ball's movement.
 I ran into a problem when trying to change the direction of the ball when it hits the wall or the racket (cube).
 Instead of switching to the opposite direction like it would pick a different direction.
 The only mistake I made was picking the right axis when rerouting the ball.
 After figuring out which one I needed to use, the problem was solved.